Meet the Board of Directors

 Article XIII – Dedication of Assets

 The properties and assets of this non-profit corporation are irrevocably dedicated to charitable purposes.
-No part of the net earnings, properties or assets of this Community Center on dissolution or otherwise, shall inure to the benefit of any member, private individual, or Director of this Community Center.
-On liquidation or dissolution, all properties, assets and obligations shall be distributed and paid over by the Board of Directors to an organization dedicated to purposes of charitable service consistent with the purposes and mission of the Community Center, provided such organization continues to be dedicated to the exempt purposes as specified in Internal Revenue Code section 501(a)(3).
+No part of the net earnings, properties, or assets of this Pride Center on dissolution or otherwise, shall inure to the benefit of any member, private individual, or Director of this Pride Center.
+On liquidation or dissolution, all properties, assets, and obligations shall be distributed and paid over by the Board of Directors to an organization dedicated to purposes of charitable service consistent with the purposes and mission of the Pride Center, provided such organization continues to be dedicated to the exempt purposes as specified in Internal Revenue Code section 501(c)(3).

 Article XIV – Indemnification

-Each Director or Officer, now or hereafter, serving the Community Center shall be indemnified by the Community Center against all costs, expenses, judgments, and liabilities, including attorney fees reasonably incurred or imposed upon him or her in connection with, or resulting from any action, suit, or proceeding, civil or criminal, in which he or she is, or may be made, a party by reason of an action alleged to have been taken or omitted by him or her as such Director or Officer, whether or not he or she is a Director or Officer at the time of incurring such costs, expenses, judgments and liabilities, except in relation to matters in which he or she shall be finally adjudged, without right of further appeal, in misconduct in the performance of his or her duties as such Director or Officer.
+Each Director or Officer, now or hereafter, serving the Pride Center shall be indemnified by the Pride Center against all costs, expenses, judgments, and liabilities, including attorney fees reasonably incurred or imposed upon them in connection with, or resulting from any action, suit, or proceeding, civil or criminal, in which they may be made a party by reason of an action alleged to have been taken or omitted by them as such Director or Officer, whether or not they are a Director or Officer at the time of incurring such costs, expenses, judgments, and liabilities, except in relation to matters in which they shall be finally adjudged, without right of further appeal, in misconduct in the performance of their duties as such Director or Officer.
 Such indemnification shall be made with respect to adjudications other than on the merits and shall extend to settlements and compromises.
 The foregoing right of indemnification shall not be exclusive of other rights to which such Directors or Officers may be entitled as a matter of law.

-The foregoing bylaws for the Community Center were adopted at a meeting of the community called for that purpose on the 25 day of February 2001.
+The foregoing bylaws for the Pride Center were adopted at a meeting of the community called for that purpose on the 8th day of May 2023.